-A special rule applies to your earnings for one year, usually your first year receiving retirement benefits.
+A special rule applies to your earnings for one year, usually the first year you receive retirement benefits.
 Under this rule, you can get a full Social Security payment for any month you earn under a certain limit, regardless of your yearly earnings.